Tom-H2/FEND-my-app-countering-carbon/README.md

 Entered "npm install react"
 After that is complete, entered "npm start"
 New browser window opens program running

+###Purpose and Use of the App
+This one page app was written using React, React libraries, Google Maps, and FourSquareAPI.
+The code centers the map on down town Port Angles, WA and the markers represent bars in town.
+This query, and the radius of the initial API call are hardcoded in the App.js file on lines 118 to 121.

+To find information about any of the venues marked on the map click the marker and that will open an infowindow.

 ### Resources Used